-Chair of the firm's Labor & Employment group, Sheryl helps employers make important decisions about their employees in a way that is designed to minimize risk.
-She counsels employers on a wide range of employment matters, providing clear and direct guidance that promotes legal compliance, while remaining cognizant of practical workplace realities her clients face.
-With a focus on being responsive, accurate, and thorough, Sheryl provides legal advice designed to help her clients maintain peace in the workplace so they can focus on their business – rather than litigation.
+Chair of the firm's Labor & Employment group, Sheryl helps employers make important decisions in a way that is designed to minimize risk.
+She counsels business owners and senior leaders on a wide range of business and employment matters, providing clear and direct guidance that promotes legal compliance, while remaining cognizant of practical workplace realities her clients face.

 "Employers don't want their lawyer to tell them what they can't do.
 They want to know what they can do to achieve their goals.
-I get an understanding of my clients’ objectives.
-I then advise them on what the law provides and what their 'best practices' would be, while helping them make a business decision that works for them."
+I advise clients on what the law provides and what their 'best practices' would be, while helping them make practical business decisions that work for them."

-Sheryl listens to (and truly hears) her clients so that she can develop an understanding of the unique legal and business challenges they face.
-She recognizes that building a relationship with a client involves more than just attending to the project at hand, and she works hard to get to know her clients – the businesses and the people – so that they can count her among their trusted advisors.
+In her practice, Sheryl listens to – and truly hears – her clients so that she can develop an understanding of the unique legal and business challenges they face.
+She recognizes that building a relationship involves more than just attending to the project at hand, and she works hard to get to know her clients – the businesses and the people – so they can count her among their trusted advisors.
 Sheryl's primary area of emphasis is employment law, but she often functions as outside in-house counsel to her clients.

 Employers can benefit from Sheryl's advice in many respects.
-Some common risky workplace situations she helps resolve include:
+She and her team help employers avoid risky workplace situations by implementing sound best practices, such as:

-- Taking a reactive, rather than proactive, approach to discrimination, harassment, wage-and-hour, and other employment-related claims
+- Adopting a proactive, rather than reactive, approach to discrimination, harassment, wage-and-hour, and other employment-related issues in an effort to prevent claims

-- Functioning without adequate measures for protecting confidential information and relationships with customers and employees
+- Implementing measures for protecting confidential information and relationships with customers and employees

-- Operating without an employee manual, or operating with a generic manual that has not been customized to be appropriate for the employer's size, industry, and actual practices
+- Operating with an employee manual that is legally compliant and customized for the employer's size, industry, and actual practices